 Make an appointment with the minor advisor for application materials and to formulate a program of study.
 The set of courses counting towards the minor must be approved by the minor advisor before any coursework commences.
 Make an appointment with the minor advisor as soon as possible if you are considering a Linguistics Ph.D. minor, in order to make sure that you are signed up for eligible courses.

 2. Ph.D.
 Minor in something else (for Linguistics graduate students)

 Linguistics PhD students are required to complete a 12-credit PhD minor in an area other than Linguistics (although interdisciplinary and elective linguistics courses can count towards the Distributed Minor).
 Students have two options: 1) choose a pre-existing PhD Minor program (such as Computer Science, Psychology, or Second Language Acquisition), which is administered in another department; or 2) design their own individualized minor (called a “Distributed Minor”) in consultation with their faculty advisor.
-An example of a Distributed Minor might be a set of courses focusing on Native American languages and cultures, Hispanic linguistics, Chinese linguistics, or sociolinguistics, among many others possibilities.
-See the Graduate Handbook for more information on the PhD Minor for Linguistics students.
+An example of a Distributed Minor might be a set of courses focusing on Native American languages and cultures, Hispanic linguistics, Chinese linguistics, or sociolinguistics, among many other possibilities.